2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/history/v17/_brc17-planned.md

 #### Background

-A long time ago 2sxc was called **SexyContent** and we used the namespace `SexyContent.Interfaces` for various things.
+A long time ago 2sxc was called **SexyContent** and we used the namespace `ToSic.SexyContent.Interfaces` for various things.
 Ca. 2014, we decided to rename it to **2sxc** and use a `ToSic.Sxc` namespace instead.
 In addition to that, we created a clearer namespace structure.